With Even Stronger Reason

 "I want to pick my son up from your office and since we have a temporary custody order from the judge, I can't come near him unless I'm scheduled for it.
 If you've already forgotten, I'm set for Tuesdays, Thursdays, and Saturdays.
 Today is Friday."

 "Fine," I said.
+Dorothy did tell me not to disturb her and that she would leave the decisions to me for the day.
 "But he has to be with someone - and I don't care who - very soon because I have a mediation for another case in three hours."

 The look on Quatre's face was asking me if I still had time for a quickie anyway.
 Why was I sleeping with this guy again?
 He was trouble.